fouliex/SelfDrivingCarFindingLaneLine/README.md

     masked_edges = cv2.bitwise_and(canny_edges, mask_edges)
 ```

-At last, we use the Hough Transform to identify the lane lines.In Hough space, we can represent our "x vs. y" line as a point in "m vs. b" instead.
+The fith step is to apply Hough Transform to identify the lane lines.
+In Hough space, we can represent our "x vs. y" line as a point in "m vs. b" instead.
 The Hough Transform is just the conversion from image space to Hough space.
 So, the characterization of a line in image space will be a single point at the position (m, b) in Hough space.

 ######
 ```python